 If [Company] is willing to agree to the provisions set forth above, the Bank will allow the Account to remain open, but reserves the right at any time to close the Account in accordance with its account agreement.
-Please sign and return the AGREEMENT.
-[Company] agrees to the terms set forth above and acknowledges that the Bank may elect to close the Account in the future, with or without cause.
+Please sign and return the enclosed copy of this letter to me at your earliest convenience.